jamespmernin/Ajax-HTTP-Intro/README.md

 Sometimes thats's all we need.
 All this information, from all these browsers and all these servers, has to travel through the network.
 That's almost certainly the slowest part of the request cycle.
 We want to minimize the bits.
 There are times when we just need the data.
 For those times, we want a concise format.

-### What is serialized data?
-(10 mins)
+### What is Serialized Data?
+(10 minutes / 0:20)

+All data sent via HTTP are strings.
+Unfortunately, what we really want to pass between web applications is **structured data** (i.e., arrays and hashes).
+Thus, native data structures can be **serialized** into a string representation of the data.
+This string can be transmitted and then parsed back into data by another web agent.

+There are **two** major serialized data formats...

 #### JSON
-All data sent via HTTP are strings.
-Unfortunately, what we really want to pass between web applications is *structured data*, as in: native arrays and hashes.
-Thus, native data structures can be *serialized* into a string representation of the data.
-This string can be transmitted, and then parsed back into data by another web agent.

-There are **two** major serialized data formats:

-* **JSON** stands for "JavaScript Object Notation", and has become a universal standard for serializing native data structures for transmission.
-It is light-weight, easy to read, and quick to parse.
+**JSON** stands for "JavaScript Object Notation" and has become a universal standard for serializing native data structures for transmission.
+It is light-weight, easy to read and quick to parse.

 ```json
 {